alekthegenius/Pong-Tally/README.md

  - [X] Create Voice-Recognition
  - [ ] Finalize and Launch on the App Store
  - [ ] Create Version 2, with a Tournament Mode, with brackets, serve tracker, and game logs.
+ - [ ] Use `UIApplication.shared.isIdleTimerDisabled = true` to keep phone awake during a game

 ## Contributing